Sherman5A/microsoft-notes/azure/management/cost-management.md

 # Azure Cost Management Tool

-Allows you to quikcly check resource costs, create alerts for the resource spending, and create budgets for automated resource management.
+Allows you to quickly check resource costs, create alerts for the resource spending, and create budgets for automated resource management.

 Cost analysis view provides a visual of all Azure costs.